Roy693/--ertuno-app---/README.md

 ### For Service Requesters
 1. **Sign Up**: Quick registration with email or social login
 2. **Post Request**: Use ServiceRequestForm to describe needs with photos, budget, location
-3. **Receive Responses**: Get quotes and messages from verified professionals
+3. **Receive Responses**: Get quotes and messages from trusted providers
 4. **Chat & Negotiate**: Real-time communication for clarification and negotiation
 5. **Choose Provider**: Accept quotes and manage service delivery
 6. **Rate & Review**: Provide feedback on completed services